Sugarloaf (West Wicklow)

-Sugarloaf is a 552 m peak in west Wicklow, Ireland that lies on the northern edge of the Glen of Imaal.
+Sugarloaf is a 552 m peak in west County Wicklow, Ireland that lies on the northern edge of the Glen of Imaal.
 With a prominence of only 14 m, it is not listed in any of the recognised categories of mountains in Ireland, and is a subsidiary summit of Lobawn 636 m, to the north.

 Sugarloaf should not be confused with the better known Great Sugar Loaf 501 m, and the Little Sugar Loaf 342 m in the northeastern section of the Wicklow Mountains.